ubirch/ubirch-client-go/README.md

    ```
    > Insert `<YOUR_AUTH_TOKEN>` and `<YOUR_UUID>` and a request body with your own unique content to ensure a unique hash!

-   If your request was successful, you'll get a `HTTP/1.1 200 OK` response.
+   If your request was submitted, you'll get a `HTTP/1.1 200 OK` response.

+   Since the data hash for every UPP must be unique, ensure that the body of each request has a unique content.
+You can
+   do that, for example, by adding an ID and a timestamp to the JSON data package. **Floating-point numbers and integers
+   greater than 2^53 are invalid values for the JSON data package!** If you need to sign floating-point numbers or numbers
+   greater than 9,007,199,254,740,992, you can pass them as string.

-   The client output should look somewhat like this:
+   When the client receives the request, the output should look like this:
    ```
    2020/04/14 13:46:34 8a70ad8b-a564-4e58-9a3b-224ac0f0153f: generating new key pair
    2020/04/14 13:46:35 8a70ad8b-a564-4e58-9a3b-224ac0f0153f: registering public key at key service